cbueche/raspberry-led-blinker/README.md

 blink.py - LED control script for Raspberry music player
 ========================================================

 github was bought by Microsoft.
-This project has moved over to gitlab : new UL is https://github.com/cbueche/raspberry-led-blinker
+As a consequence, this project has been evacuated to gitlab : https://gitlab.com/cbueche/raspberry-led-blinker/